-6.6 Mainpage
+6.6 Intro and Main Page

 This page is index page of web site.
 This page consists a lot of links interested in Azerbaycan and TRNC and their activities.
 These links connect to pages about Azerbaijan and TRNC.
 These links shows left side of page.
 These links are connect to web page about Azerbaijan and TRNC.
 These links are separetly two group about Azerbaijan and TRNC.
 The links' names are tarihçe, ekonomik yapı, coğrafi durum, siyasi yapı, sosyal yapı, turizm, Türkiye ile ilişkiler, K.K.T.C ile ilişkiler, kültür-sanat, tatil günleri, fotoğraf albümü.
 The other links are present above of the page and these links are interested about Azerbaijan & TRNC Ecconomical, Cultural and Social Center.
 The links' names are aktiviteler, haberler, duyurular, linkler.
-The links are depended to web page about Azerbaijan & TRNC Economical, Cultural and Social Center.
-Mathematical about Azerbaijan & TRNC Economical, Cultural and Social Center.
-The links' names are given about diaspora and Azerbaijan-TRNC.
+The links are depended to web page about Azerbaijan & TRNC Ecconomical, Cultural and Social CenterIn addition, some knowledge are given about diaspora and Azerbaijan-TRNC.
 In addition, every page connect to other page thanks to these links.